ArashJavan/DeepLIO/README.md

 __1.1 Dependencies__

-Following packages hould be already installed, before you can start using deeplio.
+Following packages should be already installed, before you can start using deeplio.
 - pytorch
 - tqdm (optional)
 - open3d (optinal)